korenkaplan/Dev-Skill-Compass-Server/README.md

 # 🌟 Welcome to "Skills-Compass"
  Our mission is to guide you on the most in-demand technologies in Israel's tech job market.
 We help you stay relevant by providing the latest information on the skills you need for different tech roles.

+ 🌍 **What Makes Us Unique:**

+ Every day, our system scans the latest job postings online, ensuring that our data is the freshest and most accurate, especially for jobs in Israel.
+This way, you get real-time insights into what employers are looking for.

+🔮 **What's Coming Next:**

+🚀 Exciting things are on the horizon!
+We're planning to add more job roles, highlight emerging and declining tech trends, and provide even more data to help you navigate the job market with confidence.

 #### Website: https://skills-compass.netlify.app/
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-My%20Profile-blue?logo=linkedin)](https://www.linkedin.com/in/koren-kaplan/)